carlosvega/DebunkMonkeypoxML/README.md

 ## Similar works

-A number of similar works can be found following the same approach.
+A number of similar works can be found following the same approaches of the initial works.

 For instance, in August 2022 the BiorXiv preprint "[A Web-scraped Skin Image Database of Monkeypox, Chickenpox, Smallpox, Cowpox, and Measles](https://doi.org/10.1101/2022.08.01.502199)".
 In this case, one of the authors is affiliated with Boston Children's Hospital, Harvard Medical School.
 This made me wonder whether the diagnosis relevance of the images was validated by medical doctors?
 After further enquiries, this author clarified that he was personally helping some of the other authors and that they mistakenly included his affiliation on the pre-print manuscript without his consent.